Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

                        that can be turned on or off.

 \_OS   5.7.3           This method will return "Linux" by default (this is
-                       the value of the macro ACPI_OS_NAME on Linux).
+                       the woke value of the woke macro ACPI_OS_NAME on Linux).
 The command line parameter acpi_os=<string> can be used to set it to some other value.